-In Long polling, the majority of the work is done on the server side.
-On the client side, only one request to the server needs to be managed on the client-side.
-When the Client receives the response, he or she can make a new request, repeating the process as needed.
-The only difference between basic polling and essential polling from the Client’s perspective is that a client performing basic polling may intentionally leave a small time window between each request to reduce server load.
-It may respond to timeouts differently than a server that does not support long polling.
+In Long Polling, most of the work is done on the server side.
+On the client side, only one request to the server needs to be managed.
+When the client receives a response, it can make a new request and repeat the process as needed.
+The main difference between basic polling and Long Polling from the client's perspective is that a client performing basic polling may intentionally leave a small time window between each request to reduce server load.
+It may also handle timeouts differently than a server that does not support Long Polling.

-For example, with long polling, the Client may be configured to allow for a longer timeout duration when listening for a response, which is typically avoided because the timeout period is used to identify communication issues with the server, which may be identified by a timeout period.
+For example, with Long Polling, the client may be configured to allow a longer timeout when waiting for a response.
+This is done to avoid problems with communication with the server, which may be identified by a timeout period.

-Apart from these considerations, there isn't much else a client needs to accomplish that isn't already covered by basic polling.
-The server, on the other hand, must handle the state of several unresolved connections.
-When several servers and load balancers are employed, it may be necessary to create solutions for preserving the session state.
-It must also gracefully handle connection timeout difficulties, which are far more common than with purpose-built protocols.
+Apart from these considerations, there isn't much else that a client needs to do that isn't already covered by basic polling.
+The server, on the other hand, must manage the state of multiple unresolved connections.
+When multiple servers and load balancers are used, it may be necessary to create solutions to preserve session state.
+The server must also gracefully handle connection timeout issues, which are more common with Long Polling than with purpose-built protocols.

-When building a real-time application with HTTP long polling for server push, you’ll have to develop your communication management system.
+You'll have to develop your communication management system when building a real-time application with HTTP long polling for server push.
 This means that you'll be responsible for updating, maintaining, and scaling your backend infrastructure.